AlibabaCloudDocs/ots/intl.en-US/Function Introduction/FAQ/What do I do if no data can be found by calling the Search operation?.md

 ## Solution

 -   When you create the search index, specify the column names and data types that are in correct correspondence with those in the table, and specify the data formats of data written to the table that match the data types in the search index.
-For more information, see [Data types of column values](/intl.en-US/Function Introduction/Search Index/Operations/Overview.md) or [ARRAY and NEST data types](/intl.en-US/Function Introduction/Search Index/Operations/ARRAY and NEST data types.md).
+For more information, see [Data types of column values](/intl.en-US/Function Introduction/Search Index/Operations/Overview.md) or [ARRAY and nested data types](/intl.en-US/Function Introduction/Search Index/Operations/ARRAY and nested data types.md).
 -   Synchronize data from the table to the search index.
 -   Select an appropriate query method and specify correct query conditions when you use search index.
 For more information, see [Query](/intl.en-US/Function Introduction/Search Index/Operations/Overview.md).
 -   Make sure that the correct tokenizer is used.
 For more information, see [Tokenization](/intl.en-US/Function Introduction/Search Index/Operations/Tokenization.md).